Occupational Health Program

 Rubella and Measles immunity thru a titer is required.
 If necessary, MMR vaccine will be provided.

 Varicella immunity thru a titer is required.
 If necessary, Varicella vaccine will be provided.

 All employees who have not or are unsure if they have previously received a dose of Tdap will receive this vaccine.

 - Influenza vaccine (flu season only - announced through Tech View)

 The Fall Seasonal Flu Shot Outreach Program begins in September.
-Flu shot outreach program is done in conjunction with the Gayle Greve Hunt School of Nursing.
+Flu shot outreach program is done by the Occupational Health Department.

 All Personnel going to the University Medical Center of El Paso who decline Influenza vaccine, regardless of reason, will be expected to wear a mask for the duration of the flu season whenever they are in patient care areas.

 TTUHSC expects to receive supply of Influenza vaccine every September.
 If the supply is delivered in stages, patient care employees will receive the vaccine first.